7 reasons fall is the best time to be in Bend

 Then come the big guns.
 Thanksgiving week brings a flurry of Bend restaurants offering turkey and pie and all the trimmings.
 Go here for a list of Thanksgiving dining options in Bend, then check out our event calendar for a plethora of fun runs to pep you up before or after the main meal.

 If the notion of Thanksgiving makes you feel a bit icky, you’re not alone.
 Scan the schedule for the Museum at Warm Springs to find events and attractions celebrating local indigenous culture.
-Make a day of it with lunch at the Painted Pony Expresso Cafe or the Twisted TeePee, then stroll to the Tananawith Art Store for a special souvenir.
+Make a day of it with lunch at the Twisted TeePee, then stroll to the Tananawit Art Store for a special souvenir.
 You can also shop online through Sakari Farms, a Central Oregon grower specializing in Native American tribal foods.
 Bonus: Their online store makes a great stop for holiday gift giving.

 With Thanksgiving done, it’s time for Black Friday.
 Shopping centers like the Old Mill District go all out with day-after-Thanksgiving sales, kids’ activities, and most importantly, the arrival of Santa via Air Link helicopter.
 Search the Old Mill’s holiday happenings page for dates and times to help you kick your holiday into high gear.